Contact Us

 Douglas Seifert, PhD

-Doug leads a team at Syandus that combines cognitive science with virtual game technology to create rapid skill acquisition.
-The company has won several awards from the National Science Foundation’s Education Division.
+Doug leads a team at Syandus that combines cognitive science with game technology to create immersive structured practice experiences at scale.
+The team's innovative work has earned multiple National Science Foundation awards for advancing learning technology.

 Recent Posts